keemor/marvinj-video/README.md

+# marvinj and html video tag

-# Example of using marvinj library to add effect on view from camera in JavaScript
+### Example of using marvinj library to add effect on view from camera in JavaScript

 Possible effects provided by marvinj library https://www.marvinj.org/en/index.html